vic-sem-2018/syllabus/VicSemSyllabus2018.md

 + Stanford Lit Lab Pamphlet 11
 + question: canon, archive, corpus: how do we think about all the novels?
 + background: recovery projects and Guillory; Sutherland and encylopedias; library catalogs
 + final paper plan due to dropbox
-+ in class workshop: data viz discussion with PJ: visualizing a corpus (novels or criticism)
++ Python corpus exercise and brief post

-discussion and outline:
++ discussion and outline:
-close reading:
++ close reading:
-criticism summary:
++ criticism summary:
-seminar paper:
++ seminar paper:
-break:
++ break:

+### March ??, optional but recommended telegraph workshop
+TBA

 #### March 27: search and research
 some topics: sensation novel, gender and sexuality